 Men have higher demands for zinc than women.
 The recommended daily intake of zinc is 11 mg for men and 8 mg for women.

 Men require high amounts of zinc, as it’s involved in the synthesis of testosterone and other hormones important for increased sex drive and fertility.

 What’s the maximum dose of zinc I can safely take a day?

-Always consult your physician before taking dietary supplements.
+Always consult your physician before taking dietary supplements or changing your diet.

-Furthermore, high daily doses of zinc may cause adverse effects, such as nausea, vomiting, loss of appetite, abdominal cramps, diarrhea, headaches, low levels of copper, and reduced immune function!
+Furthermore, high daily dosages of zinc may cause side effects, such as nausea, vomiting, loss of appetite, abdominal cramps, diarrhea, headaches, low levels of copper, and reduced immune function!

 For instance, high dosages of zinc of 60 mg a day for 10 weeks can inhibit the absorption of copper, leading to copper deficiency over time.